-Tree worship in India dates to the vedic period.
-An example is the "fig deity seal" from the ruins of Mohenjadaro, the center of the Indus valley civilization that flourished about 3000.B.C.
-Asko Parpola (1989) presented the iconography and inscriptions of the "fig diety seal" at the 10^{th} International Conference of South Asian Archaeologists, Paris.
-According to him sacred trees are also observed in non- Hindu religion.
-In Jainism, which is older than Buddhism, each of the 24 Thirthankaras was associated with a different species of trees.
+Tree worship in India dates to vedic period.
+The "fig deity seal" existed in the ruins of Mohenjadaro, the center of the Indus valley civilization that flourished in 3000.B.C.
+In Jainism, each of the 24 Thirthankaras was associated with a tree.
 Vedic Texts of 2000 B.C. describe fig trees as housing the fertility spirits of "Ghandharva" and "Apsara".
 A fig tree (Ficus religiosa) alive today in Bodhgaya sheltered Buddha when he gained "Nirvana" (knowledge of the self) in the sixth century B.C.
 The Budhist emperor Ashoka also planted this species wherever he spread the new religion (Chandrakanth and Jeff Romm (1991)).